 However, future research is needed to examine convergent evidence for the validity of the ISMI-9 total score (Standard 1.16).
 Such evidence has already begun accumulating for the ISMI-10 (Boyd, Otilingham, & DeForge, 2014).
 The total scores of the ISMI-9 and ISMI-10 (r = .88) were found to correlate .95 and .94, respectively, with the total score of the ISMI-29.
 Given the strong content overlap of the ISMI-9 and ISMI-10, we might anticipate that the ISMI-9 will demonstrate similar convergent evidence of validity as the ISMI-10.
 This needs to be tested directly, however.

-In summary, Hammer and Toland (in press) found that the ISMI-9 total score demonstrated a slightly cleaner unidimensional structure and stronger reliability than the ISMI-10 total score.
+In summary, Hammer and Toland (2017) found that the ISMI-9 total score demonstrated a slightly cleaner unidimensional structure and stronger reliability than the ISMI-10 total score.
 However, additional research would help to verify whether these findings are idiosyncratic or generalizable.

 What are some current limitations of the ISMI-9?